 Collecting ideas.
 Sometimes we do this at the same time in thinking about goals.
 It includes looking for ideas from others as well as thinking about how to apply the ideas in your own trailer design.
 Sketching, as above, is one good way to visualize ideas.
 Collecting a bunch of ideas to think about later is also good.

 Trailer design also includes deciding on materials.
-Sometimes people ask about using this or that C-Channel or Tube or Angle for the various members.
+Sometimes people ask about using this or that beam type – like I-Beam, or C-Channel, or Tube or Angle for the various members.
 They may ask “Will it work?”
 IDK.
-It’s the right idea, but it’s usually best to determine the loading before choosing material.
+It is the right idea, but it is usually best to determine the loading before choosing material.
 (See the links in the Details section below.)

 - Creating geometry to best achieve the trailer design goals;

-- Knowing what size or strength is required in each member;
+- Knowing what size or strength is required in each frame member;

 - Deciding how things must brace, and where to reinforce;